KODEGAS/website/SEO_IMPLEMENTATION_SUMMARY.md

 ## Conclusion

-The KODEGAS Vision website has been comprehensively optimized for search engines with a focus on:
+The KODEGAS website has been comprehensively optimized for search engines with a focus on:
 - Technical SEO excellence
 - Content optimization for target keywords
 - Local SEO for Sri Lankan market
 - Performance optimization for better user experience
 - Structured data for enhanced search results

-This implementation provides a solid foundation for sustained organic growth and establishes KODEGAS Vision as a discoverable leader in AI, ML, IoT, and software development services in Sri Lanka.
+This implementation provides a solid foundation for sustained organic growth and establishes KODEGAS as a discoverable leader in AI, ML, IoT, and software development services in Sri Lanka.

 All SEO implementations follow current best practices and Google guidelines, ensuring long-term sustainability and effectiveness of the optimization efforts.